szebenyib/szebenyib.github.io/index.md

 Multivariate tab: it displays a pairs plot, known as scatterplot for all the variables.
 Use this to observe the connection between variables.

-Both tabs change their content based on input conrols!
+Both tabs change their content based on input controls!

 ---